 7. Two-character moment

-Subject: Two people sitting opposite each other at a small wooden
+Subject: Two people at a small wooden table — an older man with a

-table — older man with white beard, young woman with curly red hair.
+white beard, a young woman with curly red hair.

-Action: Older man slides a small wrapped object across the table.
+Action: The man slides a small wrapped object across the table.
+The

 Context: Warm cafe interior, dim tungsten light, condensation on

-Lighting: Warm tungsten from overhead, soft window light from left.
+Lighting: Warm tungsten overhead, soft window light from the left.

 Audio: Cafe ambience, quiet jazz score, slight clink of cups.